GrinonBarrett/Taksidos/Core Rules/Creatures/Korsikhor.md

 **Unarmed Attacks**;

  • Slam: The korsikhor may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Claws: The korsikhor may use its claw to strike a foe within 1 yard.
 This is a melee cutting attack.